ThomasGysemans/SearchModule/README.md

 If we keep the above example, we search among the elements that have the class "item".
 In order for the search bar to work properly, you absolutely need to add a specific attribute to each HTML element that has this class.
 If you don't do this, an exception will be thrown.
 This attribute is: `data-keywords`.
 In this attribute you can write the list of keywords that correspond to each item.

+If an element doesn't have the attribute, an error will be thrown in the console (via `console.error()`).
+Therefore, this element will always be displayed whereas it does'nt correspond to what the user is looking at.

 For example, we have a list of fruits:

 ```